mathpianop/choral-tracks-rails/README.md

 This is the Rails back end for my React Choral Tracks app (https://github.com/mathpianop/choral-tracks-react).
 It uses a JSON API to communicate with the front end and JSON Web Tokens for authentication.

-The database primarily to stores URLs for assets associated with the Songs, such audio part recordings and (eventually) sheet music.
+The database primarily exists to stores URLs for assets associated with the Songs, such audio part recordings and (eventually) sheet music.
 The assets are uploaded to the cloud storage service Cloudinary.

 ## Installation and JWT setup